gamblevore/speedie/Documentation/Message.md

     path.Ext("box") <~ jb.render

-Now, the jeebox file is saved to disk.
+Now, the our document is saved to the file "`books.box`" (assuming you passed in `books.xml`).
 The `<~` operator just means "write this string to the file at this path".
 Lets take a look at it:

     catalog
         book (id: "bk101")